GSA/search.digitalgov.gov/_posts/2014-07-09-govbox-health.md

 tags: how-to display govbox
 ---

 Searches for health-related information are very common.
-We created the Health Topics GovBox to help you provide searchers with high-quality, authoritative health information.
+We created the Health Topics GovBox to help searchers find high-quality, authoritative health information.

 This GovBox offers direct access to [MedlinePlus Health Topics](http://www.nlm.nih.gov/medlineplus/healthtopics.html) and open clinical studies and trials on [ClinicalTrials.gov](http://clinicaltrials.gov).
 To provide timely information across all health topics, we pull the data from the [MedlinePlus XML files](http://www.nlm.nih.gov/medlineplus/xml.html), which cover both the English and Spanish health topics.